Pablo097/hycohanz/examples/README.rst

 Examples
 ========

 In this directory are a number of very simple example scripts.
-Basically, each script is intended to highlight basic usage of a single hycohanz_ function given by the name of the script itself.
+Basically, each script is intended to highlight basic usage of a single hycohanz_ function given by the name of the script itself (each example is inside the directory named after the Python script in which the function is implemented).
 This is intended to make it easy for one to find an example script for an unfamiliar function.

 .. _hycohanz:  http://mradway.github.io/hycohanz/